How to Report a Nursing Home

 • Reaching out to a nursing home ombudsman

-• Working with doctors and other professionals
+• Reporting concerns to doctors or other medical professionals

 Call 911 if your loved one is in immediate danger.
 Emergency personnel can investigate the situation and get them to safety.

-6 Ways to Report Nursing Home Neglect or Abuse
+7 Ways to Report Nursing Home Neglect or Abuse

 1. State Department of Health